 Detective Rey Curtis

 Rey Curtis: I wanna see him strapped down with a needle in his arm but I'm not gonna perjure myself to make it happen!

-The Atoner: After cheating on his wife, he does everything he can to salvage their marriage.
+- The Atoner: After cheating on his wife, he does everything he can to salvage their marriage.
 More generally, he's a faithful Catholic who plays by the rules and the least cynical of all the detectives to appear on the show.

-Chick Magnet: While Mike Logan's success with the ladies was more of an Informed Ability, our boy Rey is quite popular with the females.
+- Chick Magnet: While Mike Logan's success with the ladies was more of an Informed Ability, our boy Rey is quite popular with the females.
 Examples include Jamie from S6s "Aftershock", Lisa from the S7s LA trilogy, his female boss at OCCB who sexually harassed him, and about 80% of the women that are witness, suspects, friends of witnesses and suspects, and plain old friends who help out on cases.

-Fair Cop: Considering that Bratt was cast to replace Noth, this was guaranteed.
+- Fair Cop: Considering that Bratt was cast to replace Noth, this was guaranteed.

-Happily Married: His wife considers divorce after his affair, but they stay together.
+- Happily Married: His wife considers divorce after his affair, but they stay together.
 When Bratt decided to leave the show, Curtis stepped down to a desk job so he could spend more time with his wife (who had recently been diagnosed with MS).

-Inspector Javert: He has an initially unyielding black-and-white view of crime and criminals, but this softens slightly over time.
+- Inspector Javert: He has an initially unyielding black-and-white view of crime and criminals, but this softens slightly over time.

-Raised Catholic: And how.
+- Raised Catholic: And how.
 He's still faithful, as demonstrated several times throughout his run, and he often uses his knowledge of the faith to convince other believers to talk.

-Your Cheating Heart: Cheats on his wife in the Season Six finale, and is eventually so consumed with guilt over it that he spills the beans to his wife, who wouldn't have found out otherwise.
+- Your Cheating Heart: Cheats on his wife in the Season Six finale, and is eventually so consumed with guilt over it that he spills the beans to his wife, who wouldn't have found out otherwise.
 His guilt gets even worse when his wife is diagnosed with MS.

 Detective Ed Green

-Scary Black Man (he isn't actually, but he'll often pretend to be during interrogations).
+- Scary Black Man: He isn't actually, but he'll often pretend to be during interrogations.
 Which ironically leads to him being Mistaken for Racist when he makes a sarcastic comment to a perp about the perks he gets for beating up black suspects.

 Detective Joe Fontana